-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Support greater development and implementation of international standards for security; encourage their adoption and to their adherence.
-Assist developing and least devloped countries to participate in global standards development bodies and processes.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Support greater development and implementation of international standards for security, and assisting developing and least developed countries to participate in global standards development bodies and processes.

-ICANN, Civil Society: Support greater development of international standards for security; encourage adoption of and adherence to such standards by the industry and by users.
+ICANN, Civil Society: Support greater development and implementation of globally interoperable standards for knowledge and information technologies; encourage their adoption and to their adherence.
 Assist developing and least developed countries to participate in global standards development bodies and processes.

 United Kingdom, Government: Support greater development and implementation of international standards for security; encourage their adoption and to their adherence.
-Assist developing and least devloped countries to participate in global standards development bodies and processes.
+Assist developing and least developed countries to participate in global standards development bodies and processes.

-Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.

-Czech Republic, Government: Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.

-Japan, Government: Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
+Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
 [Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.]

+Czech Republic, Government: Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents. especially for national critical infrastructures, including information infrastructure.
+[Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.]

+Japan, Government: Encourage and strengthen support for the establishment of national and regional Computer Security Incident Response Teams (CSIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents.

+Internet Democracy Project, CDT, IFLA and Access, Civil Society:

 Center of Technology and Society, Civil Society:

+Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams (CIRTs) for incident management and promote coordination among them at the regional and global level.

-Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
+ICANN, Civil Society: Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, and their connection to global networks.
 [Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.]

-ICANN, Civil Society: Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams and regional and international coordination among them, for real-time incident handling and response, especially for protecting national critical infrastructures including information infrastructure.

-United Kingdom, Government: Encourage and strengthen support for the establishment of [authorized]national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
+United Kingdom, Government: Encourage and strengthen support for the establishment of national and regional Computer Incident Response Teams (CIRTs) for incident management and regional and international coordination among them, for real-time handling and response of incidents, especially for national critical infrastructures, including information infrastructure.
 [Also, promote collaboration among CIRTs at the regional and global level by encouraging their participation in regional and global projects and organizations.]

-Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Continue to encourage the building of a “culture of cybersecurity [in the use of ICTs]” at the national, regional and international levels through [public-private partnerships], awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.

-Japan, Government: Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training, especially for the general public - providing assistance to developing and least developed countries in this regard.
+Japan, Government: Continue to encourage the building of a “culture of cybersecurity” at the national, regional and international levels through awareness raising and training to developing and least developed countries in this regard.